Bel Air (Minnieville, Virginia): Continuing restoration efforts

 The Flory children, William Flory Jr. and Anne "Randi" Naedele, continued their parents' restoration efforts in the 1990s.
 Structural repairs, made necessary by the foundational issues, were made by Randi and Bill Naedele at great expense in the 1990s.
 A Unico small-duct central air conditioning system was added in the 2000s, making the house even more comfortable for modern living.

 Restoration efforts continued under the Stewart family, who purchased the home in 2012.
 The colonial revival gardens were completely restored between 2013 and 2015, when the blighted English boxwoods were largely replaced with the disease-resistant green velvet variety.
 A major roof renovation was completed in 2016 with the repair of the dormers on the northwest side of the house and the complete replacement of the asbestos roofing tile with slate.
 Using historically accurate lime-based putty, repointing of the brick exterior is ongoing to repair loose mortar joints and fix prior repairs that improperly used Portland cement.

 Current use

-Bel Air remains a private residence and a working farm.
-Tours are available by request.
+Bel Air remains a private residence that also serves as a venue for weddings and other events.